 Publication Ethics

-To publish in the Journal of Multidisciplinary in Social Sciences with the highest quality, publishing ethics are necessary.
-The following infractions should be prohibited and sanctioned.
+To publish in the Journal of Multidisciplinary in Social Sciences (JMSS) with the highest quality, publishing ethics are necessary.
+The following infractions shall be prohibited and sanctioned.

-- Manuscripts and articles that fabricate or falsify data.
+- Manuscripts and articles with fabricated or falsified data

-- Submitted manuscripts and articles that have been subject to other revisions.
+- Manuscripts and articles that have already been submitted to other journals or subject to other revisions

-- Published manuscripts and articles that have already appeared elsewhere.
+- Manuscripts and articles that have already been published elsewhere

 Editor’s Regulations

-- The duty of editors is to consider and evaluate the submitted manuscripts related to field of the multidisciplinary body of knowledge in Social Sciences based on the content only.
-The ethnicity, country of origin, gender, sexual orientation, political affiliation, or religious belief of authors will have nothing to do with the editor’s decision.
+- The duty of the editor(s) is to consider and evaluate the submitted manuscripts related to field of the multidisciplinary body of knowledge in Social Sciences based on the content only.
+The ethnicity, country of origin, gender, sexual orientation, political affiliation, or religious beliefs of the authors will have nothing to do with the editor’s decision.

-- The editors always make sure the manuscript does not possess substantial interests from authors or affiliated organizations.
+- The editors always make sure the manuscript does not possess any conflicts of interests from authors or affiliated organizations.

-- It is the duty of editorial staffs to assure that the manuscript has been peer-reviewed by at least two reviewers in the field of Social Sciences or other related field appropriate for each manuscript.
-The editorial staffs also have to be careful about the copyright Infringement, falsification of data, and plagiarisms.
-If there is an offense according to the said regulations, the editor must investigate and seek for evidence before consider reject the manuscript.
+- It is the duty of editorial staff to ensure that the manuscript has been peer-reviewed by at least two reviewers in the field of Social Sciences or the related field appropriate for each manuscript.
+The editorial staff also have to be careful about the copyright infringement, falsification of data, and acts of plagiarism.
+If there is an offense according to the aforementioned regulations, the editor must investigate and seek for evidence before considering rejecting the manuscript.

-- If the editors suspect that the manuscript might has been published elsewhere, the editors should investigate and consider reject.
+- If the editors suspect that the manuscript might has been published elsewhere, the editors should investigate and consider rejection.

 - In case of unethical publishing practices that are later uncovered, the action will still be taken seriously.